icyTan/portfolio2019/src/pages/stc.md

 ![](../images/stc/1__TgxDQbN7Y__S0Gx5uH0____FQ.png)

-User flow 2 — Primary goal is to browse and save favourite items & stores
+<figcaption>User flow 2 — Primary goal is to browse and save favourite items & stores</figcaption>

 At this point we had most of the planning resources completed to move into the design phase of our design process.